 Qualified personnel determine the need for and appropriate level of withdrawal management for the person using diagnostic criteria according to clinical decision support tools and clinical practice guidelines.

-NA The organization does not provide withdrawal management
+NA The organization does not provide withdrawal management.

 Note: COA does not accredit medically-managed intensive inpatient withdrawal management programs.
 Medically-managed programs involve 24-hour medically-directed evaluation and withdrawal management and require an appropriately trained and licensed physician to provide and manage all diagnostic and treatment services.
 Programs are provided in acute inpatient care settings, such as hospitals, and are specifically designed for individuals with symptoms that require primary medical and nursing care services.